mu-semtech/mu-scripts/README.md

-# mu-scripts
+# simple-script-store

 This image serves as a support service for mu-cli.
-The best introduction to mu-scripts is to [get started with mu-cli](http://github.com/mu-semtech/mu-cli/#getting-started).
+The best introduction to simple-script-store is to [get started with mu-cli](http://github.com/mu-semtech/mu-cli/#getting-started).

-The mu-scripts image serves as a minimal container which makes it easy to share scripts with mu-cli.
+The simple-script-store image serves as a minimal container which makes it easy to share scripts with mu-cli.
 Some functionality is offered to help write versioned scripts.

 ## Getting started
-_Getting started with mu-scripts_
+_Getting started with simple-script-store_

 ### Embedded in your project